wecodemore/wpstarter/.github/CONTRIBUTING.md

 1. Always **file PRs against the `dev` branch**.
 Nothing goes to `master` without going to `dev` first.
 In case you did not do that, please just update/rebase your pull request.
-1. If you include tests, we will love you in all eternity.
-   **Hint:** We can always use more test coverage.
+1. If possible, include tests.
+We can always use more test coverage.
 1. When you send a pull request, please try to explain your changes.
 A list of keywords is enough.